jeffkempster/codelouisville/README.md

 ### Installing the Project
 - git clone https://github.com/jeffkempster/codelouisville.git
 - This project was coded in Python 3 (version 3.6.4) on a MacBook Pro with MacOS High Sierra 10.13.6
-- You should only need to Install Anaconda
+- You should only need to Install Anaconda to use the jupyter notebook

 ### I use the following tools and frameworks with this project
 - Anaconda - https://www.anaconda.com/download